-Table 11 describes the HTTP status codes and additional information that the service shall return aresponse to a successful POST (action) request:
+Table 11 describes the HTTP status codes and additional information that the service shall return a response to a successful POST (action) request:

 To indicate HTTP status code Additional information Success, and the action's schema definition does not contain an action response.
 200 OK An error response, with a message that indicates success or any additional relevant messages.
 If the action was successfully processed and completed without errors, warnings, or other notifications for the client, the service should return the success message from the Base Message Registry in the code property in the response body.
 Success, and the action's schema definition contains an action response.
 200 OK The response body conforms to the action response defined in the schema.
 A new resource was created, and the action's schema definition does not contain an action response.
 201 Created A Location response header set to the URI of the created resource.
 An error response, with a message that indicates success or any additional relevant messages.
-If the action was successfully processed and completed without errors, warnings, or other notifications for the client, the service should return the Success message or created message from the Base Message Registry in the code property in the response body.
+If the action was successfully processed and completed without errors, warnings, or other notifications for the client, the service should return the Success message or Created message from the Base Message Registry in the code property in the response body.
 A new resource was created, and the action's schema definition contains an action response.
 201 Created A Location response header set to the URI of the created resource.
 The response body conforms to the action response defined in the schema.
 Additional time is required to process.
 202 Accepted A Location response header set to the URI of a task monitor .
-Success, and the action's schema definition does not contain an action response.
-204 No Content No response body.